valkey-io/valkey-io.github.io/CODE_OF_CONDUCT.md

 * Be Respectful: We are committed to encouraging differing viewpoints, accepting constructive criticism and work collaboratively towards decisions that help the project grow.
 Disrespectful and unacceptable behavior will not be tolerated.
 * Be Collaborative: We are committed to supporting what is best for our community and users.
 When we build anything for the benefit of the project, we should document the work we do and communicate to others on how this affects their work.

-**Our Responsibility.** As contributors, members, or bystanders we each individually have the responsibility to behave professionally and respectfully at all times.
+**Our Responsibility:** As contributors, members, or bystanders we each individually have the responsibility to behave professionally and respectfully at all times.
 Disrespectful and unacceptable behaviors include, but are not limited to:

 * The use of violent threats, abusive, discriminatory, or derogatory language;
 * Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, race, political or religious affiliation;